thnilsen/wp-404-project/readme.txt

 The code is based on SANS original PHP code for the 404Project.

+== Disclaimer ==

+This is a personal project and was developed without any encouragement from SANS ISC.
+The plugin is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;

 == Screenhosts ==

 1. Simple settings page which makes it quick to get started.